 Charities

-Aunt Joy always gives 10% of all sales to a pool of women-centred charities, have a look at the charities we are dontating to at the moment, and why we love them.
+Aunt Joy always gives 10% of every purchase to a charity that supports women and children.
+Take a look at our chosen charity we are supporting right now, and why we love them.

 Women's Aid